You Are Not Alone: Certifications

+Release history

 The X Factor UK 2009 finalists version

 The top twelve acts from the sixth series of TV talent show The X Factor in the United Kingdom released a cover version of the song on November 15, 2009, in aid of Great Ormond Street Hospital.
 The finalists premiered the song live on the November 15 edition of the programme; the single was available for digital download that day and a physical release followed the day after.
 The release of the song follows a similar occurrence a year earlier, when the final twelve acts from the fifth series released a cover version of Mariah Carey's "Hero" in aid of Help for Heroes and raised over £1 million.
-It has been confirmed to have sold over 400,000 copies, therefore achieving a Gold single certification.

-Music video

-The video is very similar to the video of the cover version of the charity single of the year before.
-It shows various contestants performing their part in front of a plain black background, then shows the 12 finalists together performing the song in front of a screen of photos.
-Photos and video footage of the finalists at the Great Ormond Street Hospital are shown throughout the video.